 - 2.1.
 Scottish Ministers have identified two CIPFA Codes of Practice which local authorities must have regard to in managing their investments: - Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes (Fully Revised Second Edition 2009) - The Prudential Code for Capital Finance in Local Authorities (Fully Revised Second Edition 2009) - 2.2.
 The first Code referenced covers the whole range of treasury management issues including the fundamental principles for making and managing investments.
 The second Code deals with capital investment but also includes guidance on Treasury Management. - 2.3.
-The CIPFA Treasury Management Code and the CIPFA Prudential Code were updated in December 2017.
-There are no significant areas of change in the revised codes that would impact on our investment strategy.
+This Council in its Treasury Management Policy Statement defines its Treasury Management Activities as: The management of the organisation's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.

 2.4.
-This Council in its Treasury Management Policy Statement defines its Treasury Management Activities as:

-The management of the organisation's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.

-- 2.5.
 The main objective when investing surplus funds will therefore be the security of the transaction.
 The Council must also meet its liquidity requirement and only invest for the period of time that is prudent.
-Finally, and only after consideration of security and liquidity, the yield that will be gained from the investment will be considered. - 2.6.
-While the prime considerations when investing surplus funds are security liquidity and yield, it is recognised that consideration must be given to other factors such as climate change, sustainability and the environment. - 2.7.
-Since 2016, the only banks that the Council have used for the temporary investment of surplus funds are Bank of Scotland and The Royal Bank of Scotland. - 2.8.
-These banks have their own policies on climate change, sustainability and environmental issues and further details can be found here:
+Finally, and only after consideration of security and liquidity, the yield that will be gained from the investment will be considered.